Can I buy or invest in deeds of trust, mortgage-backed notes or secured notes using funds from my account?

 You may invest in either secured or unsecured promissory notes through your IRA.
 Secured notes are backed by collateral, which are then received by the lender if the borrow fails to repay the loan.
 Unsecured notes are not backed by collateral, and should the borrower fail to repay the loan, the lender’s only option is to take legal action against the borrower in order to recover the funds.

-As your SDIRA custodian, IRA Services Trust Company will be happy to help you conduct a promissory note transaction: once the appropriate paperwork has been completed and signed, we can send funds to a borrower once we receive instructions to do so.
+As your SDIRA custodian, Forge Trust Co. will be happy to help you conduct a promissory note transaction: once the appropriate paperwork has been completed and signed, we can send funds to a borrower once we receive instructions to do so.

 As this is a self-directed account, you are responsible for the prompt and timely collection under a promissory note.
 This includes initiating any legal actions to enforce your rights under the note.